ND v. Chad Isaak: Quadruple Murder in a Small Town

 Jacqueline Fakler spoke to reporters later in the afternoon from the lobby of the company she and her husband operated.
 She was flanked by her children and employees wearing RJR emblazoned shirts.
 Fakler became emotional at times recalling fond memories of her friends and husband.
 She thanked members of law enforcement and the community for their support.

-She told reporters the trial would not ‘fix’ the tragedy that has befallen her and her family, but she was determined to continue to build on the success of RJR for her employees and children.
+She told reporters that the trial would not ‘fix’ the tragedy that has befallen her and her family, but she was determined to continue building on RJR’s success for her employees and children.

 A sequestered witness unable to watch the trial, she was asked if there was a question she wanted answered, she said she wanted to know “why.”
 One deputy who guarded Isaak throughout the trial, transporting him from his holding cell to the courtroom, told Court TV we will likely never know, ‘This is like a suicide,” she said.
 “You don’t know why unless they leave a note.”